shortbloke/home_assistant_config/docs/README.md

 ## Configuration Organisation

-I've used a combination of [file splitting using !includes](https://www.home-assistant.io/docs/configuration/splitting_configuration) and [packages](https://www.home-assistant.io/docs/configuration/packages/) in order to try and provide some structure to the configuration.
+I've limited the contents of configuration.yaml and utilised [packages](https://www.home-assistant.io/docs/configuration/packages/) to provide some grouping, in order to make it easier to understand and maintain.

 Packages provide an simple way to encapsulate all the different configuration elements for a adding support for a given component or device.
 Rather than needing to update many different files the changes are kept contained in a single file per package.